devth/devth.github.com/about.md

 C# and ActionScript 3, Ruby, Scala, Clojure and core.logic, Haskell and Elm, and a tiny bit of Idris.
 The past few years I've been on a quest to bring more rigor to my understanding and use of programming, and have become a bit of a Functional Programming zealot in the process.
+I'm an idealist in the continuous process of making ideals a reality.

 I use tech to do things like: